liaoyw/booknote/pis2/chapter5.md

 You can use any method in operator notation, there are also prefix and postfix operators.
 The only identifiers that can be used as prefix operators are +, -, !, and ~.
 They are treated as unary_-, unary_+
 Postfix operators are methods that take no arguments, when invoked without a dot or parentheses.
 In scala, <mark>you can leave empty paratheses on method calls</mark>.
-Convention is that you include parenthese if the method has side effects, such as println, and leave them off if no side effects.
+Convention is that you include parenthese if the method has side effects, such as println(), and leave them off if no side effects.

 ```scala